Why Everyone Needs an Estate Plan

 The process of winding down the final affairs (valuation of assets, payment of debts and taxes, distribution of assets to beneficiaries) after someone dies.

 A fiduciary relationship in which one party, known as the trust-maker or settlor, gives another party, known as the trustee, the right to hold property or assets for the benefit of another party, the beneficiary.
 The trust should be memorialized by a written trust agreement, outlining how the trust assets will be distributed to the beneficiary.

 A written document with instructions for disposing of assets after death.
 A will can only be enforced through a probate court.
 A will can also contain the nomination of guardian for minor children.

 Let’s Review Your Estate Plan

 We can make sure you have a comprehensive plan tailored to your unique needs and goals.
-Call 303-688-0944 to schedule a free case assessment.
+Call 303-688-0944 to schedule a case assessment.